abraunegg/onedrive/docs/USAGE.md

       The authorization URL is written to the `authUrl`, then onedrive waits for the file `responseUrl` to be present, and reads the response from that file.
   --auth-response ARG
-      Perform authentication not via interactive dialog but via providing the reponse url directly.
+      Perform authentication not via interactive dialog but via providing the response url directly.
   --check-for-nomount
       Check for the presence of .nosync in the syncdir root.
 If found, do not perform sync.
   --check-for-nosync